adventistmedia/worldly/README.md

 ```
 Each field notes the following details:

-1. Label: what field is called in the specific country.
+1. Label: The fields name in the specific country.
 For example a postcode is called "Post Code" in Australia, "PIN code" in India and "Zip Code" in the US
 2. Required: Whether the field is required
 3. Format: format is an array or rules applied when displaying the address.
 Current address rules include
   * upcase: Change the field to uppercase
-  * code: primarily used with regions.
+  * code: Used be regions.
 By default the regions full name is used when displaying otherwise the region code.
 For example 'NSW' is used rather than New South Wales for the Australia state.

 Field Methods
 ```